agraef/faust-mcp/README.md

 This will connect to the device on Pd's second MIDI port.
 In principle any of Pd's MIDI ports can be used there (if you don't specify any then port 1 will be used by default).
 But you should make sure that live MIDI input to the Faust dsps is kept separate from the MCP data, because MCP uses note and control data in its own peculiar way, which will sound funny if played back by an instrument.

-The abstraction shows a mirror of the scribble strips, as they will render on an MCP device, as well as some buttons and toggles in the top row which can be used to control the most essential functions.
-All these functions are also available using corresponding controls on the MCP device, as discussed in the next section; in the following list we give the equivalent MCP functions in parentheses.
+The abstraction shows a mirror of the scribble strips, as they will render on the MCP device, as well as some buttons and toggles in the top row which can be used to control the most essential functions.
+All these functions are also available using corresponding controls on the MCP device, as described in the next section; in the following list we give the equivalent MCP functions in parentheses.

 - The first two bang controls, labeled "<" and ">", switch to the previous and next bank of eight faders, respectively.
-The abstraction provides as many banks as needed to represent all MIDI controls of all Faust dsps.
 (MCP: bank left/right keys)

 - The "value" toggle, when engaged, shows the current values of the controls in the top row of the scribble strips.
 (MCP: touch a fader, or push an encoder)

-- The "dspname" toggle switches the scribble strips between showing the instance and the actual dsp name of the Faust unit.
+- The "dspname" toggle switches the scribble strips between showing the instance and the dsp name of the Faust unit.
 (MCP: F1 key)

 - The "encoder" toggle switches between two alternative display styles ("fan" and "pan") for the encoder LED rings.
 Fan style (the default) shows an arc from 0 to the current value, while pan style shows just a single tick between min and max markers.
 (MCP: F2 key)